 School district profiles

-The Massachusetts Department of Elementary and Secondary Education collects a variety of data from schools and districts in the state, a lot of which is published as a School or District Profile.
+The Massachusetts Department of Elementary and Secondary Education (ESE) publishes profiles for every public school district in the Bay State.
+Each profile contains a wealth of data from schools and districts in the Commonwealth.

 The official Profiles are very authoritative and give you in-depth data that you can use to compare school systems.
 Directories, reports and people from individual organizations can also be found here as well.